 The Best Pema Chodron Quotes & What They Mean on the Path to Stopping Compulsive Eating

 I’m excited to share my favorite Pema Chodron quotes and unpack them in the context of stopping compulsive eating.
-Her work perfectly embodies my psycho-spiritual approach — a path I call Psycho-Spiritual Wellness.
-It’s about using your relationship with food as a doorway into personal and spiritual growth — where the natural byproduct is curbing compulsive eating and feeling normal around food again — and who better to turn to than a spiritual thought leader like Pema.
+Her work perfectly embodies my psycho-spiritual approach—a path I call Psycho-Spiritual Wellness.
+It’s about using your relationship with food as a doorway into personal and spiritual growth, and who better to turn to than a spiritual thought leader like Pema.

-Here are my favorite Pema Chodron quotes and what they mean on the journey towards a peaceful, balanced relationship with food:
+Below are my favorite Pema Chodron quotes along with what they mean on the journey towards a peaceful, balanced relationship with food.
+This is just like my roundup of Buddhist quotes, except they’re all from one amazing teacher.

 #1 Beloved Pema Chodron Quote